Help us make your service as efficient as possible by collecting all of your hazardous waste for your appointment.

 3. Make sure that the containers are leak-proof and that rain cannot wash chemicals from your items.

-5. Note that completely empty containers can be recycled through your Blue recycle toter and not through this service.
+5. Note that completely empty containers can be recycled (with the lids off) through your Blue recycle toter.

 Some of the types of HHW that we accept include: